Mental Health Facilities Buncombe County, NC

 Oasis Day Treatment Program

-Oasis Day Treatment Program is a mental health treatment center in Buncombe County, NC, located at 108 Elk Mountain Road, 28804 zip code area.
+Oasis Day Treatment Program is a mental health clinic in Buncombe County, NC, located at 108 Elk Mountain Road, 28804.
 Oasis Day Treatment Program provides partial hospitalization/day treatment.
-Oasis Day Treatment Program offers individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents.
-Oasis Day Treatment Program also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-Additional services at Oasis Day Treatment Program consist of family psychoeducation, education services and suicide prevention services.
+Oasis Day Treatment Program offers cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents.
+Oasis Day Treatment Program also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services offered at Oasis Day Treatment Program include family psychoeducation, education services and case management.

 Julian F Keith Alc And Drug Abuse Center